-You can access CLOB and NCLOB datatypes using SQL VARCHAR2 semantics, such as SQL string operators and functions.
-(LENGTH functions can be used with BLOB datatypes as well as CLOB and NCLOBs.)
+You can access CLOB and NCLOB data types using SQL VARCHAR2 semantics, such as SQL string operators and functions.
+(LENGTH functions can be used with BLOB data types and CLOB and NCLOBs.)
 These techniques are beneficial in the following situations:

-- When performing operations on LOBs that are relatively small in size (up to about 100K bytes). - After migrating your database from LONG columns to LOB datatypes, any SQL string functions, contained in your existing PL/SQL application, will continue to work after the migration.
+- When performing operations on LOBs that are relatively small in size (up to about 100K bytes). - After migrating your database from LONG columns to LOB data types, any SQL string functions, contained in your existing PL/SQL application, continue to work after the migration.